zephraph/notes/Projects/Pre-publish plugin.md

 From my work with [obsidian-tools](https://www.github.com/zephraph/obsidian-tools), I already know there's an `app` object exposed in the window object that represents the app instance (this is also documented in their [api documentation](https://github.com/obsidianmd/obsidian-api)).

 `app.plugins` has all of the community plugins, but it doesn't actually have any of the built-in plugins.
 When I was in the process of writing `app.plu` a suggested boxed popped up w/ either `.plugins` or `.internalPlugins`.
-Thanks firefox!
+Now that's good tooling!

 `app.internalPlugins.plugins.publish` is the ticket.